cleanlab/cleanlab-studio/DEVELOPMENT.md

 ----

-Whenever the CLI API is updated, update the minimum supported CLI version when there is a change in the API, which changes the interface between API and CLI in a way that breaks compatibility.
+Whenever the **CLI API is updated**, update the minimum supported CLI version when there is a change in the API, which changes the interface between API and CLI in a way that breaks compatibility.
 Every endpoint in the CLI API is used by the CLI in some way, so any change must be followed by the question:
 Does this change in the API break the oldest supported versions of the CLI?